dbt-opiner/dbt-opiner/README.md

 This is useful to enforce the uniqueness of the model and to make the granularity of the model explicit.

 ### Adding custom opinions
-If you want to add your own opinions, you can do so by creating a new opinion classes in a custom_opinion directory in the same directory where the `dbt-opiner.yaml` file is located or in a github repository (see for example: this [repo](https://github.com/dbt-opiner/dbt-opiner-custom-opinions/tree/main))
+If you want to add your own opinions, you can do so by creating new opinion classes in a custom_opinion directory in the same directory where the `.dbt-opiner.yaml` file is located or in a github repository (see for example: this [repo](https://github.com/dbt-opiner/dbt-opiner-custom-opinions/tree/main))

 The opinion class should inherit from `dbt_opiner.opinions.BaseOpinion` and implement the `_eval` method.
-This method should check for file and node types (to avoid running the opinion in the wrong files or nodes) and evaluate the opinion and it can return a single or a list of `dbt_opiner.linter.LintResult`
+This method should check for file and node types (to avoid running the opinion in the wrong files or nodes) and evaluate the opinion.
+It can return a single or a list of `dbt_opiner.linter.LintResult`

-If the custom opinion is in a repository and requires extra dependencies, define a class variable `required_dependencies` with the required dependencies (e.g. "numpy==2.0.1").
+If the custom opinion is in a repository and requires extra dependencies, define a class variable `required_dependencies` with the required dependencies in a list (e.g. ["numpy==2.0.1", "pandas==2.0"]).

+The `_eval` method will receive a file handler to lint.
+Familiarize with these file handlers in the [source code](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/file_handlers.py).
+These file handlers also contain dbt manifest information that can be accessed in the evaluation of the opinion.

-The custom opinion can use the configuration set in the `dbt-opiner.yaml` file.
+The custom opinion can use the configuration set in the `.dbt-opiner.yaml` file.
 The config dictionary is injected when the class is instantiated.
 To access it, define a `__init__` method with a `config` parameter (see for example [[this](https://github.com/dbt-opiner/dbt-opiner/blob/main/dbt_opiner/opinions/O002_model_description_must_have_keywords.py)])

 All the configurations for [ignoring opinions (noqa)](#ignoring-opinions-noqa) will also apply to the custom opinions.
 Make sure you don't create conflicting opinion codes.
 As a best practice, use a prefix for the opinion codes that are specific to your organization (e.g. `C001`).